 It is my pleasure to welcome you to the MOWW West Valley Chapter 131 web site.
 We’re pleased that you are checking us out and hope that you will join us at Fellowship Square at 2nd Saturday of the month October to May Chapter Meetings.

 What is the Military Order of World Wars (MOWW)?

 The MOWW is a patriotic Veterans Service Organization (VSO) founded in 1919 by General John Pershing.
 Its purpose is to promote patriotism, civic responsibility and leadership.
-Since inception it has evolved to 144 Regional Chapters across America.
-In the Phoenix metropolitan area, we have three Chapters: the West Valley Chapter 131 focused on members living in the geographical western side of Phoenix, the Phoenix Chapter 92 in Central Phoenix, and the Apache Trail Chapter 207 in the East Valley.
+In the Phoenix metropolitan area, we have two Chapters: the West Valley Chapter 131 focused on members living in the geographical western side of Phoenix and the Phoenix Chapter 92 in the rest of the Phoenix metropolitan area.

 What Does a MOWW Chapter do Anyway?

 Our Chapter meets monthly from October through May of each annual season; our most common venue is a breakfast meeting, with spouses and guests on the 2nd Saturday morning of the month.
 We socialize and conduct business at the same meeting.
 We further invite JROTC cadets that we have sponsored at the annual Arizona Youth Leadership Conference whose purpose is to instill civic leadership and responsibility.
 Our meeting location and times are listed elsewhere in this website.

 We host a Massing of the Colors Ceremony each year rededicating our support of the United States.
 It is a means to honor and remember the men and women who have served America before us, as well as those that currently serve in America’s Armed Forces.
 It is a poignant ceremony of patriotism and remembrance.